tbarker/5X-Crypto-Security-Guide/README.md

 12. Install on your iOS:
 	1. [Metamask Mobile](https://metamask.io/en-GB/download)
 	2. [Safe Wallet Mobile](https://help.safe.global/en/articles/40805-connect-external-signer-key) app
-13. For each **Holding** …
+13. For each **Holding**…
-	1. Takes the next available Ethereum address from each wallet.
+	1. Take the next available Ethereum address from each wallet.
 	2. Fund them with suitable coins, usually ETH.
 	3. Use one of them to create a 5/5 [Safe Vault multisig](https://safe.global/).
 	4. Record the address of the multisig, and add it to all the address books in your other devices.